Is Garlic Bad for Cats? Why Cats Can't Eat Garlic or Onions

 • Broth

-Whether we’re asking "can cats eat garlic" or "can cats eat onions," the answer is always absolutely not.
+Whether you're asking if cats can eat garlic or if cats can eat onions, the answer is always absolutely not.
 Learn more about human food for cats—what’s safe and what isn’t!
 Find out which common herbs, houseplants, and OTC medications you should also keep away from your kitties.

 Cover photo by Sébastien Marchand on Unsplash